Iain-Crowe/LANChat/README.md

     python client.py # src/client.py if in root dir
     ```

-2. Client will start up and connect with server.
+2. The client will start up and connect with the server.

 ## Logging

 The application uses a logging system to record events and errors.
-Logs are displayed onto the command line.
-Will likely alter to save a log file later.
+Logs are displayed on the command line.
+I will likely alter it to save a log file later.

 ## Contributing